 State and federal grants can play an important role in implementing strategic elements of the transportation network.
-Several grants have multiple applications, including Transportation Alternatives Program (TAP) Grants as well as state and federal transit grants.
-TAP, established by Congress through MAP-21, combines the Enhancement Grant program, Recreational Trails program, and Safe Routes to School (SRTS) program into one competitive funding source.
-TAP ensures the implementation of projects not typically associated with the road-building mindset.
+Several grants have multiple applications, including STP Set-Aside Grants as well as state and federal transit grants.
+STP Set-Aside, established by Congress through the FAST Act, combines the TA program into one competitive funding source.
+STP Set-Aside ensures the implementation of projects not typically associated with the road-building mindset.
 While the construction of roads is not the intent of the grant, the construction of bicycle and pedestrian facilities is one of many enhancements that the grant targets.